-The following changes have been made:
+The following changes apply when converting from V2R2:

 - JES3 MONITOR for SA z/OS has been replaced by the new entry type MTR (MONITOR).
-Automatic conversion is not done during the initial conversion. - For entry type APL, the Jobtype and Transient Rerun fields have been moved from policy item AUTOMATION INFO to APPLICATION INFO. - For entry type SYS the Automation Symbol definitions have been moved from policy item SYSTEM INFO to AUTOMATION SYMBOLS. - The selection value ALWAYS is no longer a special keyword for: - commands and replies in policy item MESSAGES/USER DATA - commands in policy item STARTUP
+Automatic conversion is not done during the initial conversion. - For entry type APL, the Jobtype and Transient Rerun fields have been moved from policy item AUTOMATION INFO to APPLICATION INFO. - For entry type SYS, the Automation Symbol definitions have been moved from policy item SYSTEM INFO to AUTOMATION SYMBOLS. - The selection value ALWAYS is no longer a special keyword for: - commands and replies in policy item MESSAGES/USER DATA - commands in policy item STARTUP